golang/tools/gopls/README-TODO-Johan.md

   statement
 * Do `else` removal when the new `if` block ends with a `return` statement
 * Pass the full test suite
+* Remedy the FIXME we added in `invertifcondition.go`
+* Test run our changes manually in VSCode